All Episodes

 So when you make an assault on the integrity of property and you destroy the value of property and you destroy the property market, you're actually making an assault on freedom.

-Because they understand that when people get a taste for property, when people own property, they start thinking like free individuals.
+There's a reason why hardcore Marxists say property is theft, because they understand that when people get a taste for property, when people own property, they start thinking like free individuals.

-Barney Frank is not subject until this Scott Brown victory in Massachusetts, to the normal political accountability.
+Barney Frank is not subject until this Scott Brown victory in Massachusetts to the normal political accountability.

-And you talk about auditors, nobody audits anything at government.
+And you talk about auditors.

 Government is immune to auditing.